 The appliance, flue & chimney must be cleaned and checked internally and externally regularly in use and especially after a period on disuse (e.g. after summer).
 Lift down the baffle regularly to check for build up of soot or debris on the top from the flue pipe.
-Remove the baffle and check the flue spigot and connector is fully clear at regular intervals.
+Remove the baffles and check the flue spigot and connector is fully clear every 3 to 4 weeks.
 The chimney and flue connector must be swept at least annually, more often when used with sooty fuels or damp wood.
 Any loose, broken or leaking joints or flue ways MUST be repaired immediately.